What is General Journal?

 - the accounts which will be affected by the transaction

 - which account to debit and which account to credit

-After the entries are properly made in the general journal in accounting, all the transactions are summarized and posted in the ledger.
+After making entries in the general journal in accounting, all the transactions are summarized and posted in the ledger.

 Some examples of accounts in the ledger: